bgibbs/trailstop/README.md

 5. If you don't use gmail, then figure out the smtp address for your mail server and pass it with the --smtp option.

+6. Some notes about getting reliable closing prices.
+The Yahoo Finance API no longer seems to work after many years of reliable use.
+The Google API is unreliable often failing to return a quote or multiple quotes.
+   I have added a TD Ameritrade API.
+This requires the user to create a developer account at TD Ameritrade and register an application.
+   It is not necessary to be a TD Ameritrade customer.